UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 This [github repository](https://github.com/xinntao/Real-ESRGAN) is a repository for the Real-ESRGAN model.

+This [website](https://huggingface.co/spaces/akhaliq/GPEN) is a demo for GPEN model.

+This [website](https://replicate.com/yangxy/gpen) shows off the different other applications of the GPEN model other than face restoration, such as face inpainting and face colorization

 ## Reference
 [1] MWang, Xintao, et al. "Towards real-world blind face restoration with generative facial prior."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.